 Science to policy

-ERDERA is firmly committed to broadening access to knowledge and ensuring that valuable research findings are widely shared across the rare disease ecosystem.
-Through the careful synthesis of key scientific evidence and its alignment with major European and international policy frameworks, ERDERA produces policy briefs that act as an indispensable resource.
-These documents are designed to support well‑informed decision‑making at every relevant level, from local and national authorities to European institutions and global stakeholders.
+ERDERA is firmly committed to advancing access to knowledge and ensuring that valuable research findings are effectively translated into policy and practice across health and research systems.
+Through the careful synthesis of robust scientific evidence and its alignment with key European and international policy frameworks, ERDERA develops policy briefs that serve as a strategic resource for decision-makers.

 Why is this relevant?